Deep Neural Networks for Rank-Consistent Ordinal Regression Based On Conditional Probabilities: Proposed Method

 To improve the numerical stability of the loss gradients during training, we implement the following alternative formulation of the loss, where $\mathbf{Z}$ are the net inputs of the last layer (aka logits), as shown in Fig.~\ref{fig:architecture}, and $ \log\left(\sigma\left(\mathbf{z}^{[i]}\right)\right) = \log\left(f_j\left(\mathbf{x}^{[i]}\right)\right)$:

-A derivation showing that the two loss equations are equivalent and a PyTorch implementation are included in the Supplementary Material.
-In addition, the Supplementary Material includes a visual illustration of the loss computation based on the conditional training subsets.
+A derivation showing that the two loss equations are equivalent and a PyTorch implementation are included in the Supplementary Material {in the section \textit{Numerically Stable Loss Function}}.
+In addition, the Supplementary Material includes a visual illustration of the loss computation based on the conditional training subsets ({Figure \ref{fig:corn-loss}}) and a {theoretical \textit{Generalization Bounds} analysis}.